QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="700" src="images/quadcopter_orientation.png">

 ### Header and connector housing labeling orientation
-When labeling headers and connector housing, we go from left to right.
-The figures below show the correct orientation for labeling the headers and connector housing.
+When labeling headers and connector housing, go from left to right.
+The figures below show the orientation for labeling the headers and connector housing.

 <img width="400" src="images/Headers.png">

 ### Soldering
-The following outlines the order components should be soldered, as some components might be covered by others.
+* The following outlines the order components should be soldered, as some components might be covered by others.
+* Use heat shrink wrap where necessary.

 #### Power disturbution board and ESCs
-* Solder ESCs power supply to each corner of the power distribution board
+* Solder ESCs power supply to each corner of the power distribution board.
-* Solder XT90 connector and UBEC power supply to the center of the power distribution board
+* Solder XT90 connector and UBEC power supply to the center of the power distribution board.
-* Cut the header off the three thin wires (Close to header)
+* Cut the header off the three thin wires (Close to header).
 * The black and red thin wires are the BEC outputs and aren't being used.
-Insulate them (cover any copper) and tape them to ESC
+Insulate them (cover any copper) and tape them to ESC.

   (if you have a V2 ESC, the yellow wire isn't used either and can be insulate and taped to the ESC)

-* Crimp or solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC
+* Crimp or solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC.
-* Cut of the connectors on the 3 voltage output wire from ESC
+* Cut of the connectors on the 3 voltage output wire from ESC.
-* Place heat sinker on the 3 voltage output wire from ESC and temporally solder each of the motors to an ESC (wires might need swapped to change motor spin direction)
+* Temporally solder the 3 voltage output wires from each ESC to any of the wires on each motor (wires might need swapped to change motor spin direction).
-* Crimp or solder Molex KK Terminal Contact to the wires on output 1 of the UBEC
+* Crimp or solder Molex KK Terminal Contact to the wires on output 1 of the UBEC.

 <img width="700" src="images/Power_disturbution_board.png">

 #### ESP PCB
-* Solder header pins on MPU9250 IMU as shown below
+* Solder header pins on MPU9250 IMU as shown below.

 <img width="200" src="images/MPU9250.png">

-All components are to be soldered on the top side of the board
+All components are to be soldered on the top side of the board.
-* Resistors (R1=100Ω, R2-R5=10kΩ)
+* Resistors (R1=100Ω, R2-R5=10kΩ).
-* Diode (1N4001, Check  polarity)
+* Diode (1N4001, Check  polarity).
-* Capacitor (10uF, Check  polarity)
+* Capacitor (10uF, Check  polarity).
-* Buzzer (Check  polarity)
+* Buzzer (Check  polarity).
-* 10 x 1 PCB socket for MPU9250 IMU
+* 10 x 1 PCB socket for MPU9250 IMU.
-* Molex KK 5 x 1 header for ESCs
+* Molex KK 5 x 1 header for ESCs.

 So far the PCB should look as follows
-* You can now cover the resistors and diode components with Kapton or electrical tape
+* Cover the resistors and diode components with Kapton or electrical tape.

 <img width="400" src="images/ESP_PCB_no_ESC.png">

-* Now solder on the ESP
+* Solder on the ESP32.
-* You can now cover the bottom of the PCB with Kapton or electrical tape
+* Cover the bottom of the PCB with Kapton or electrical tape.
-* Place IMU in socket with correct orientation as shown below
+* Place IMU in socket with correct orientation as shown below.

 <img width="400" src="images/ESP_PCB.png">

 #### Pi PCB
-These components are soldered on the bottom side of board
+These components are soldered on the bottom side of board.
-* Resistor and diode (Check polarity of diode)
+* Resistor and diode (Check polarity of diode).
-* Pi GPIO Header (keep legs long)
+* Pi GPIO Header (keep legs long).
-* 14 x 1 FFC connector
+* 14 x 1 FFC connector.
-* You can now cover the resistor and diode components with Kapton or electrical tape
+* Cover the resistor and diode components with Kapton or electrical tape.

 <img width="400" src="images/Bottom_Pi_PCB.png">

-These components are soldered on the top side of board
+These components are soldered on the top side of board.
-* 4 x 1 Wind header
+* 4 x 1 Wind header.
-* 4 x 1 Receiver header
+* 4 x 1 Receiver header.
-* 6 x 1 Power header
+* 6 x 1 Power header.
-* Buzzer (Check  polarity)
+* Buzzer (Check  polarity).

 <img width="400" src="images/Top_Pi_PCB.png">

 #### Sensor PCB
-* Solder header on BMP180 Pressure sensor as shown below
+* Solder header on BMP180 pressure sensor as shown below.

 <img width="150" src="images/BMP180.png">

-* Cut and strip the wires of the Evo ToF as shown below (red wire=1, strip 1,2,7,8, remove rest)
+* Cut and strip the wires of the Evo ToF as shown below (red wire=1, strip 1,2,7,8, remove rest).

 <img width="200" src="images/EvoToF.png">

-All components are soldered on the top side of board
+All components are soldered on the top side of board.
-* 14 x 1 FFC connector
+* 14 x 1 FFC connector.
-* BMP180 Pressure sensor
+* BMP180 pressure sensor.
-* Evo ToF
+* Evo ToF.
 * Attach Evo ToF to sensor PBC with M2 x 10mm bolts and M2 nuts.

 <img width="400" src="images/Sensor_PCB.png">